Rondo in E-flat major (Chopin)

-The Rondo in E-flat major, Op.
+The Rondo in E♭ major, Op.
 16, sometimes called Introduction and Rondo, is a classical composition by Frédéric Chopin, written in 1833.
 It was dedicated to his pupil Caroline Hartmann.

 Analysis

 The piece is written in rondo form.
-It begins with a passionate introduction in C minor, followed by the joyful main theme in E-flat major.
+It begins with a passionate introduction in C minor, followed by the joyful main theme in E♭ major.
 The second theme is still lively, but somewhat more subdued than the first.
 To conclude, the main theme returns, followed by the coda.
 The piece as a whole is varied and interesting, but challenging for the pianist.
 The average performance of this piece lasts around 10 minutes.